Cost of Living in Malaysia for Students & Accommodation Guide

 visas, admissions, and student life in Malaysia.

-the Visa Approval Letter (VAL).
+The complete visa processing usually takes around 4–6 weeks (1–1.5 months) from the time all required documents are submitted to receiving the Visa Approval Letter (VAL).
 Processing time may vary depending on the university, document verification, and immigration procedures.
-For a smooth process, we strongly recommend starting your application at least 3–4 months before your intended intake to avoid any unexpected delays.
+For a smooth process, we strongly recommend starting your application at least 2–3 months before your intended intake to avoid any unexpected delays.

 Yes, international students in Malaysia are allowed to work part-time for up to 20 hours per week during semester breaks